Image: Esther Santer

-According to research, we are naturally wired to emphasise the negative rather than the positive.
+Research shows that people are naturally wired to emphasise negative things rather than the positive.
 This study also reveals that adopting a negative perspective is, therefore, more contagious than adopting positive thinking.
-So when dealing with negative people it’s even more essential to set your boundaries.
+So when dealing with negative people it’s even more important to learn how to set your boundaries.

 Don’t allow negative people to kill your confidence and shut down your ideas.
-If they feed you with ‘but what if it doesn’t work?’
-Just hit them back with ‘but what if it does?’.
-Unfortunately, negative individuals have a problem for every solution – Recognise it for what is and be wise on how you deal and associate with them.
+If they feed you with thoughts like… ‘but what if this or that doesn’t work?’
+Just hit reply with ‘but what if it does?’.
+Unfortunately, negative individuals have a problem for every solution.
+Protect your energy and be wise about how you associate yourself with them.